 In this E-Textbook, you will learn how to:

-IMPORTANT: Make sure you mouse over the drop-down menus, which are located within some of the green tabs.
+IMPORTANT: Make sure you mouse over the drop-down menus, which are located within some of the blue tabs.
 We don't want you to miss out on any important information!

 You will find a chat box on each page of this site so you can easily send questions as you have them.
 We look forward to hearing from you!